ccarney16/multicraft-init-scripts/README.md

-SysV requirements: Ubuntu 14.04 and older; CentOS 6 and older SystemD Requirements: Ubuntu 16.04 or later; CentOS 7 or later
+SysV requirements: Ubuntu 14.04 and older; CentOS 6 and older

+systemd Requirements: Ubuntu 16.04 or later; CentOS 7 or later